awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.TDE.md

 A detailed discussion of transparent data encryption is beyond the scope of this guide, but you should understand the security strengths and weaknesses of each encryption algorithm and key\.
 For information about transparent data encryption for SQL Server, see [Transparent Data Encryption \(TDE\)](http://msdn.microsoft.com/en-us/library/bb934049.aspx) on the Microsoft website\.

-You should determine if your DB instance is already associated with an option group that has the TDE option\.
+Determine if your DB instance is already associated with an option group that has the TDE option\.
 To view the option group that a DB instance is associated with, you can use the RDS console, the [describe\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) AWS CLI command, or the API operation [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html)\.

 The process for enabling transparent data encryption on a SQL Server DB instance is as follows: